ScryptBrewer/CreateVolShare/README.md

 ***ansible-playbook AnsibleVolShare.yml --extra-vars="svm='svm01',volume_share='vol02',aggr='agggr1',vol_gb_size=50,netapp_hostname='Cluster02',netapp_username='Ansible-admin',netapp_password='Ansibe-password',useradmin_acct='AD-UserAdminGroup',usergroup_acct='ADUSERSGRP01',vol_qospolicy='extreme'"***

-Note: the NVE encryption flag has been set to true by default. set encryopt="false" if this is not the desired behavor.
+Note: the NVE encryption flag has been set to true by default. set encrypt="false" if this is not the desired behavior.

-If you run into issues with ansilbe use the -vvv flag to show full output The top issues in ansible are:
+If you run into issues with ansible use the -vvv flag to show full output The top issues in ansible are:
    - syntax errors spaces not tabs!
    - module installation or configuration of storage
-   - version compatiblity issues older version of ontap work with some of the features not all.
+   - version compatibility issues older versions of ontap work with some of the features not all.